Skip to content Skip to footer

 Entrepreneurial Action as a Pedagogical Principle

-At the heart of the program stands entrepreneurial action as a core principle in teacher training.
-Students learn to identify social needs and develop educational responses, taking proactive action in arenas that extend beyond the classroom boundaries.
-Entrepreneurial action enables the connection between academic knowledge, professional identity, and civic commitment, generating experience in leadership and influence as part of the training process itself.
+At the heart of the program is the view of entrepreneurial action as a core principle in teacher education.
+Students learn to identify social needs and develop educational responses, taking action in settings outside of the classroom.
+Entrepreneurial action creates links between academic knowledge, professional identity, and civic commitment, and gives trainee teachers practical experience in leadership and broader impact.

-The uniqueness of Yotzrim Atid lies in the ongoing encounter between students from different backgrounds, institutions, and regions.
-The encounter creates experiences of acquaintance and partnership, allowing for learning through a plurality of voices and engagement with social complexity.
-Thus, a tangible human infrastructure is built for active civic partnership and the shaping of a shared democratic future.
+The uniqueness of Yotzrim Atid lies in the ongoing encounters among students from different backgrounds, institutions, and regions.
+These encounters are an opportunity to learn from a plurality of voices and via engagement with social complexity, and help forge connections and partnerships among the participants.
+In this way, the program builds a strong human infrastructure for active civic partnership and the shaping of a shared democratic future.

 Connecting Education to Civic Responsibility

-The program views educators as leading figures of change, possessing both professional and civic responsibility.
-It expands the perception of the professional role beyond the classroom walls and demonstrates in practice a vision of education as a force for changing reality.
+The program views educators as change leaders, with both a professional and a civic responsibility.
+It expands the perception of their professional role beyond the classroom walls and demonstrates a practical vision of education as a force for real change.

 Partnerships

-The program invites institutions, organizations, and foundations to a long-term partnership based on research knowledge, the development of educational practices, and systemic impact.
+The program invites institutions, organizations, and foundations to a long-term partnership founded on research-based knowledge, the development of educational practices, and systemic impact.